 The Important Facts on Purchasing Earthquake Insurance

-If the area you live in is experiencing earthquakes, then you have probably been looking at how to insure your property for potential earthquake damage.
+If the area you live in is experiencing earthquakes, then you have probably been looking at how to ensure your property for potential earthquake damage.
 Average home insurance policies do not cover damage from earthquakes.
-So, finding a policy or adding earthquake coverage to your existing plan is the usual options.
+So, finding a policy or adding earthquake coverage to your existing plan is the usual option.